w1102/pico-project-generator/README.md

+# New Features
+Add jlink OB debug with VScode

+Project folder default in desktop

 # pico-project-generator

 This is a command line or GUI tool, written in Python, to automatically generate a Pico C SDK Project.